AnishShah26/saas-customer-churn-revenue-risk-analysis/README.md

 # SaaS Customer Churn & Revenue-at-Risk Analysis

-## Project Status

-**Status:** Work in Progress
-**Current Stage Completed:** SQL data loading, data quality checks, churn analysis, revenue-at-risk analysis and Python analysis
-**Next Stage:** Power BI dashboard development

 ## Project Overview

-This project analyses customer churn patterns for **RavenStack**, a synthetic SaaS business dataset.
-The goal is to identify high-risk customer segments, understand churn drivers, quantify revenue at risk and develop business recommendations to improve customer retention.
+This project analyses customer churn and revenue-at-risk for **RavenStack**, a synthetic SaaS business dataset.
+The goal is to identify high-risk customer segments, understand churn drivers, quantify revenue exposure and create business recommendations to improve customer retention.

-The project currently uses **SQL, SQLite, Python, VS Code and Git/GitHub**.
-Power BI dashboard development will be added in the next stage.
+The project uses **SQL, SQLite, Python, Power BI, VS Code and Git/GitHub** to create an end-to-end analytics workflow from raw data loading to executive dashboard development.

 ## Business Problem

-RavenStack wants to understand why customers are leaving before its public launch.
+RavenStack wants to understand why customers are leaving before its public launch and which customer segments create the greatest recurring revenue risk.

 The key business questions are:

 * What is the overall customer churn rate?
 * Which plan tiers have the highest churn?